 wait until he finds out physicians have been recommending it as shoulder health movement for ages.

-Way to miss the point, retards
+Way to miss the point, morons

 Cope